This post discusses how to create an effective home gym on a budget.

 For a well-rounded home gym, you’ll also want weights in different sizes to support a variety of exercises.

-If you’re working within a budget, consider the cheap adjustable dumbbells listed below.
 They come with a different set of weights (from 5lbs to 2lbs) to allow for progress or regression as needed.
-They can also get them in three other fun colors.
+They also come in three other fun colors.

 Adjustable Dumbbells